Private Services

 without any extra configuration. - To learn more about VPCs and accessibility modes, refer to VPC docs, accessing relational databases, accessing redis clusters and accessing MongoDb Atlas clusters.

-Optionally you can specify your own prefered alias or port
+Optionally you can specify your own preferred alias or port

 - Port is injected into service(container) runtime as environment variable